 - The presence of the metal heating core helps the cake center to bake at an equal pace as the sides of the cake.

 - These are long strips of cloth that are soaked in water, and then wrapped around cake tins before baking cakes.
-Baking strips are often used for larger cakes, primarily to help the cake layers bake evenly and to keep them level.
+Baking strips are often used for larger cakes, primarily to help the cake layers bake evenly and to keep these cake layers level.
 So, if you are baking large cakes or even deep cakes like my light fruit cake here, it is advisable that you use baking strips for best results and perfectly cooked cake.

 - When baking larger cakes (i.e. cakes with a diameter of 10 inches and more), it is advisable to use heating cores or baking strips.